The Kashmir Conflict-

 1947 was and is a legal basis of the relation between India and the State of

-Jammu and Kashmir, that is in the political terms, a treaty base relations.
+Jammu and Kashmir, that is in political terms, a treaty base relations.
 It

-is also recognised both by India and UNO that the subject treaty is under
+is also recognized both by India and UNO that the subject treaty is under

 special circumstances and subject to the approval of the people of that State.

-Furthermore, under the terms of subject Treaty, the Government of India took
+Furthermore, under the terms of the subject Treaty, the Government of India took

-foreign invaders and to bring peace so that people of the united State of Jammu
+foreign invaders and to bring peace so that the people of The United States of Jammu

 Kashmir could have chance to decide their future.
-The complaint to UN was one
+The complaint to the UN was one

-cannot be ignore, and, that the World-Body, too, recognised the subject “Treaty
+cannot be ignored, and, that the World-Body, too, recognized the subject “Treaty

-is at par with another state, that was than Indian Dominion and now Indian
+is at par with another state, that was then Indian Dominion and now Indian

 associated constituent part of a political entity.